- 1 How You Think about Knee Pain Does Matter

-How and What You Think Does Matter
+How You Think about Knee Pain Does Matter

 Einstein: Everything has changed but our way of thinking

-The Buddha: All we are is a result of what we have thought.
+The Buddha: All we are is a result of what we have thought

-Wayne Dyer: If you change the way you look at things, the things you look at change.
+Wayne Dyer: If you change the way you look at things, the things you look at change

-Ralph Waldo Emerson: You become what you think about all day long.
+Ralph Waldo Emerson: You become what you think about all day long

 What’s this Got to Do with Your Knee Pain?

 People often have some situation, in this case, knee pain, and often don’t notice why they have it.
 All they want to do is make the pain go away.
 But without knowing how it came about, it may be difficult to make it go away.

-in other words, guided by his own thoughts without having done any study of his situation, resulted in his thought process being stuck.
-I wonder what would happen if he simply put into his search engine, “What is normal weight“.
+In other words, guided by his own thoughts without having done any study of his situation, resulted in his thought process being stuck.
+I wonder what would happen if he simply put into his search engine, “What is normal weight. “

 One Question Leads to Another…and Eventually a Solution